securefederatedai/openfl/docs/source/workflow/director_based_workflow.interactive_api.rst

 Observe the Experiment Execution
 ================================

 If the experiment was accepted by the *Director*, you can oversee its execution with the :code:`FLexperiment.stream_metrics()` method.
-This method prints metrics from the FL tasks (and saved TensorBoard logs).
+This method prints metrics from the FL tasks (and saves TensorBoard logs).

 .. _federation_api_complete_fl_experiment: